 Also in 1994, Anton Obholzer supported Jon Stokes to set up Tavistock Consulting.
 The aim was to bring together psychoanalysis and an understanding organisations from a systemic point of view to develop an individual coaching and consulting service for organisations and leaders.
 The original organisation was created by Jon Stokes with David Armstrong and Clare Huffington.
 Tavistock Consulting has gone on to become a successful organisation and an integral part of the Tavistock and Portman.
 Its work has led to the development of one of the Trust’s most popular courses: Consulting and leading in organisations (D10).

 The Gender Identity Development Unit was founded in 1989 at the Department of Child Psychiatry at St Georges Hospital St George’s by Domenico Di Ceglie, of the Tavistock’s Adolescent Department, to offer support to young people experiencing distress about their gender identity.
 In 1994, GIDS moved to the Tavistock and Portman NHS Trust, initially taking up residence in the Portman Clinic.
-From 2009 the service has been nationally commissioned by NHS England and has hence grown in size and importance within the Trust.
-It remains a unique service in the UK and is a pioneering and respected service internationally.
+Since 2009 the service has been nationally commissioned by NHS England.

 In 1999, Anton Obholzer’s continuing emphasis on promoting the good work of the clinic to the media bore fruit with the BBC’s six-part series, The Talking Cure, coinciding with the publication of a book of the same name.
 Although many at the Trust were concerned about the impact of media attention, the series was hugely successful in raising awareness of the work of the Trust.
 This was revisited in 2016 when the Trust once again let the cameras in.
 This time it was Channel 4 which commissioned a three-part series Kids on the Edge, produced by Century Films.